Przemysław Frankowski: Chicago Fire

 On 22 January 2019, Frankowski moved to Major League Soccer side Chicago Fire. he debuted for Chicago Fire in a 2–1 loss against LA Galaxy on 3 March 2019.
 The following week, on 9 March 2019, he got his first assist for the club after crossing the ball into the box, which led to C. J. Sapong scoring a goal and tying up the game in stoppage time.
 Frankowski's first goal for the Fire came on 8 May 2019 when he scored the fifth goal of the night in the 89th minute in a 5–0 win against New England Revolution.

 Lens

 On 5 August 2021, Frankowski signed for Ligue 1 club Lens for a reported €2.3 million.

+Galatasaray

+On 10 February 2025, Turkish Süper Lig club Galatasaray opened talks to sign Frankowski on loan until the end of the 2024–25 season.
+Finalised later that day, the deal included an option to buy for €7 million.
+On 1 July, he signed a three-year contract with the club.

+Rennes (loan)

+On 3 August 2025, Galatasaray announced they have entered negotiations with Ligue 1 club Rennes regarding Frankowski's transfer.
+The move was completed on 5 August, with Frankowski joining the French side on a season-long loan, with a one-year extension option.

 International career

-Frankowski made his debut for the Poland national team in a friendly against Nigeria in a 1–0 loss.
+Frankowski debuted for the Polish senior squad in a 0–1 friendly loss against Nigeria.
 He was subbed out in the 81st minute.
-In May 2018, he was named in Poland's preliminary 35-man squad for the 2018 World Cup in Russia.
-However, he did not make the final 23.
+In May 2018, he was named in Poland's preliminary 35-man squad for the 2018 FIFA World Cup in Russia.
+However, he did not make the final roster.